A detailed description of Sellaronda ski circuit - Interactive mapScroll down

 Take the chair lifts "Arabba Fly - nr.8", the "Burz - Nr.
 5", the "Le Pale - Nr.6" and then there is a quick run down to Passo Campolongo.
 Another chair lift up to Costarotta and then down to Corvara.
 In Corvara you take a cable car and a chair lift towards Colfosco, where a comfortable cabin lift brings you to Baita Jimmi shortly above the Gardena pass.
 From here you take the chair lift Val Setus and you are at 2,280 metres from where you ski down to the Gardena Pass.
 Here you take another chair lift and you arrive at Dantercëpies where you ski down to Selva, where you’ve started out from.

-You have covered 15.705 metres on ski lifts and you have skied 22.950 metres of ski runs in the ski area of South Tyrol / Alto Adige, Trentino and Belluno.
+You have covered 15.705 metres on ski lifts and you have skied 22.950 metres of ski runs in the ski areas of South Tyrol / Alto Adige, Trentino and Belluno.
 Total.
-38 km and 655 m.
+38 kilometres and 655 m.
 What a performance!